In this undiscovered moment, Lift your head up above the crowd, We could

 JETS AT PATRIOTS – Seriously, someone should call in Amnesty International or something.
 Patriots 48, Jets 7

-RAIDERS AT CHARGERS – LaDainian Tomlinson runs over everybody and then he on his second lap of the stadium he runs around everyone.
+RAIDERS AT CHARGERS – LaDainian Tomlinson runs over everybody and then on his second lap of the stadium he runs around everyone.
 Chargers 30, Raiders 14

 SEAHAWKS AT EAGLES – A hunch.
 Eagles 23, Seahawks 20